 A copy of the decree of divorce or annulment (certified by the proper court officer in the jurisdiction the divorce/annulment was granted or sealed by the court).
 If the decree is in a language other than English or French, you must include a certified translation.
 A statement of Sole Responsibility for each divorce signed by both applicants.
 Blank affidavits are available from the issuer of Marriage Licences.

 A legal opinion of an Ontario lawyer, addressed to both applicants, giving reasons why the divorce or annulment should be recognized in the Province of Ontario.
 Where a spouse has died, proof of death of the spouse must be provided if death occurred outside of Ontario.

 Our chapel lawyer is Bev Hodgeson who can be reached at:

 1-905-354-1600 or email@example.com

-A license to marry may be obtained from any issuer of Marriage Licenses at a Municipal Clerk’s Office in most municipalities in Ontario.
+A licence to marry may be obtained from any issuer of Marriage Licences at a Municipal Clerk’s Office in most municipalities in Ontario.
 Both parties must complete and sign an Application Form.
-However, if both parties are not able to be present to obtain a Marriage License, one person may bring the completed Application Form signed by both parties along with the required identification documents of the absent applicant.
+However, if both parties are not able to be present to obtain a Marriage Licence, one person may bring the completed Application Form signed by both parties along with the required identification documents of the absent applicant.
 Please check with your municipality for the accepted documents.
-A marriage license is valid for use anywhere in the Province of Ontario and expires 90 days from the date of issue.
+A marriage licence is valid for use anywhere in the Province of Ontario and expires 90 days from the date of issue.